elabftw/elabdoc/doc/contributing.rst

 Environment installation
 ````````````````````````

+So the dev environment for eLab is an hybrid between Docker and a local install.
+The files will be served by the webserver in Docker, but you'll need to install locally some dev tools (like yarn, or phpDocumentor).

 Here is a step-by-step for installing an eLabFTW dev setup:

 * First let's define a directory for dev (adapt to your needs):